What does United Way do?

 Why should I give to United Way rather than directly to an agency?

 Community fundraising costs would more than double if every agency had to raise the funds United Way provides.
 By supporting our Community Impact Fund, your dollars go where the need is greatest at that time.
 Giving through United Way reduces costly and time-consuming fund raising efforts for the smaller agencies so that they can put their efforts into the community work.
-Our nearly 70 accredited agencies go through the accredidation process to ensure that you, the donor, are having your desires met through fiscally responsible and results achieving organizations.
+Our accredited agencies go through the accredidation process to ensure that you, the donor, are having your desires met through fiscally responsible and results achieving organizations.

 How can I volunteer my time to help others?